Summer 2020 – Summer camp for youths with ostomies

 Ostomy Canada Society’s Youth Camp, for young people between the ages of 9 and 18 years, with an ostomy or related special needs, will take place in Bragg Creek, Alberta, in July 2020.
 Contact the Ostomy Canada Society for more info.

 Update: Understandably, the camp had to be cancelled for summer 2020 because of the COVID-19 pandemic.
-But I’m sure they’ll be back next summer, better than ever!
+But I’m sure they’ll be back soon, better than ever!

 2019 ostomy calendar